In This Article Show

 7. Cut Their Nails While They Are Asleep

-To avoid a series of drama this tip is my go-to, it requires less stress as your toddler won’t even have an idea of what is going on, especially when they are deep into their sleep.
-This does the magic every time as your toddler would wake up with short and clean nails after a nice nap.
+To avoid a series of drama, this tip is my go-to, it requires less stress as your toddler won’t even have an idea of what is going on, especially when they are deep into their sleep.
+This does the magic every time as your toddler wakes up with short and clean nails after a nice nap.

 Long nails can result in health issues as it gives room for dirt and germs to clog the toddler’s nails.
-It can also be harmful to them as it could inflict wounds on their soft and delicate skin.
+It can also harm them as it could inflict wounds on their soft and delicate skin.

 This is why it is of great importance for their nails to stay short but some parents find it hard and tasking to cut their toddler’s nails.
 It could take hours and sometimes days to finish the job which could be very exhausting to the parent and even the toddler.

 However, this article is very helpful as it explains the seven ways to make the process easier and better.
-Over the years these tips explained have been a useful go-to guide for me.
+Over the years these tips presented have been a practical go-to guide for me.